aspose-email/Aspose.Email-API-Reference-Tutorials/email/english/java/advanced-email-attachments/extracting-attachments-from-email-messages/_index.md

 - **Robust API** – Provides strongly‑typed objects like `MailMessage` and `Attachment` that simplify code.
 - **Performance‑oriented** – Loads large messages quickly and iterates attachments efficiently.

-## Introduction to Aspose.Email for Java

-Aspose.Email for Java is a powerful Java library that allows developers to work with email messages and attachments seamlessly.
-It provides a wide range of features for email processing, including the ability to **extract attachments from msg** files.
-In this step‑by‑step guide, we will explore how to use Aspose.Email for Java to extract attachments from email messages with ease.
+## How to extract attachments from msg files
+Below you’ll find a concise, step‑by‑step walkthrough that covers everything from project setup to saving each attachment on disk.

-## Prerequisites
+### Prerequisites

-Before we dive into the code, let's ensure you have everything set up correctly:

-1. **Java Development Environment** – Make sure you have Java installed on your system (JDK 8 or higher).
+1. **Java Development Environment** – JDK 8 or higher installed.
 2. **Aspose.Email for Java** – Download the library from [here](https://releases.aspose.com/email/java/) and add it to your project.
-3. **Email Message** – You should have an email message with attachments to work with.
-You can use your own email or create a sample email for testing.
+3. **Email Message** – An MSG or EML file that contains one or more attachments.

-## Step 1: Create a Java Project
+### Step 1: Create a Java Project

-First, let's create a new Java project in your favorite Integrated Development Environment (IDE).
-This can be a simple Maven or Gradle project, or a plain IDE project.
+Start a new Maven, Gradle, or plain IDE project.
+No special configuration is required beyond a standard Java project layout.

-## Step 2: Add Aspose.Email Library
+### Step 2: Add Aspose.Email Library

-Add the Aspose.Email library to your project by including the JAR file you downloaded earlier.
-If you use Maven, add the dependency as shown in the official documentation.
+Place the downloaded JAR in your project’s classpath.
+If you use Maven, add the dependency as shown in the official documentation (the same JAR is referenced by the link above).

-## Step 3: Extract Attachments
+### Step 3: Write the Extraction Code

-Now we’ll write the Java code that actually **extracts email attachments**.
 The snippet below demonstrates the complete process—from loading the message to saving each attachment on disk.

 ```java
 import com.aspose.email.MailMessage;